-The European Microfinance Programme (EMP) was launched in 2005 in response to a growing demand for training in development activities, particularly in microfinance.
-Currently, the EMP is jointly organised by three European universities (Université libre de Bruxelles, Université de Mons and Université de Paris-Dauphine) and five non-governmental organizations ADA, BRS, CERISE, Positive Planet and SOS Faim.
+The Specialized Master in Microfinance was launched in 2005 in response to a growing demand for training in development activities, particularly in microfinance.
+Currently, the Specialized Master in Microfinance is jointly organised by three European universities (Université libre de Bruxelles, Université de Mons and Université de Paris-Dauphine) and four non-governmental organizations ADA, BRS, CERISE and SOS Faim.

 The purpose of the programme is to train microfinance professionals from both the North and the South and contribute to the strengthening of microfinance institutions worldwide in accordance with the highest international standards.

 The EMP offers a multidisciplinary approach on development issues in the microfinance sector.
 The programme combines solid theoretical foundations, practical knowledge, and on-field internship.
-The EMP works in close connection with the Centre for European Research in Microfinance (CERMi), which offers optional seminars, conferences, and other research activities to the EMP students (www.cermi.eu).
+The EMP works in close connection with the Centre for European Research in Microfinance (CERMi), which offers optional seminars, conferences, and other research activities to the Specialized Master in Microfinance students (www.cermi.eu).

 The programme lasts one year (60 ects).